MB3hel/shellconfig/README.md

 This behavior essentially defines the following

 - Login shells (interactive or not) source `~/.profile`
-- Interactive shells (login or not) source their rc file
+- Interactive shells (login or not) source their own rc file
 - Sourced in order: `~/.profile` -> shell rc file

 This repo provides "base files" for each of the following.